Compendium-Discord-Bot/Compendium-Standard-Public-Disclosures/Policy-Documents/Safety-Enforcement-and-Appeals-Policy.md

 The Service is not obligated to restore content that violates our policies.

-**Exception - Child Sexual Abuse Material (CSAM):** content reasonably believed to constitute CSAM is not governed by the retention period described above.
+**Exception - Child Sexual Abuse Material (CSAM):** Content reasonably believed to constitute CSAM is not governed by the retention period described above.
 It is disabled immediately upon identification, retained only to the extent necessary to prepare a report to the relevant authorities, and deleted thereafter.
 This content is never restored and is not eligible for the appeals process described in **§X** below.

 ---